Russ Morrissey: The ENnies

 Morrissey founded the Gen Con EN World RPG Awards (the ENnie Awards) in 2001, which he ran until 2018.
 The ENnies were created as an annual fan-based award for tabletop role-playing game products, and since 2002 were hosted at Gen Con in Indianapolis, Indiana.

 The Perturbed Dragon and Battle of the Bards

 In 2012, Morrissey and his brother Darren Morrissey co-wrote a six-part animated cartoon series called The Perturbed Dragon.
 This comedy series played on the tropes and cliches of tabletop gaming, and culminated in a music competition called Battle of the Bards.

 Morrus’ Unofficial Tabletop RPG Talk

 In 2018 Morrissey launched a tabletop news and sketch comedy podcast called Morrus’ Unofficial Tabletop RPG Talk, which has run for over 300 episodes.
 The show is presented by Morrissey and his co-hosts Peter Coffey and Jessica Hancock, and features weekly guests and topics.
 Morrus' Unofficial Tabletop RPG Talk is currently funded through Patreon.
-The podcast has include guests such as Keith Baker (game designer), Sean K. Reynolds, Jason Bulmahn, Jonathan Tweet, Robert Marriner-Dodds, Owen K.C.
+The podcast has include guests such as Keith Baker (game designer), Sean K. Reynolds, Jason Bulmahn, Jonathan Tweet, Lily Marriner-Dodds, Owen K.C.
 Stephens, Dominic McDowall-Thomas, Chris Spivey, Monte Cook, and Ryan Dancey.